Hugo Pratt: Return to Italy and the creation of Corto Maltese

-Corto's series continued three years later in the French magazine Pif gadget.
-Due to his rather mixed family ancestry, Pratt had learned snippets of things like kabbalism and much history.
-Many of his stories are placed in real historical eras and deal with real events: the 1755 war between French and British colonists in Ticonderoga, colonial wars in Africa and both World Wars, for example.
-Pratt did exhaustive research for factual and visual details, and some characters are real historical figures or loosely based on them, like Corto's main friend/enemy, Rasputin.
+Corto's series continued three years later in the French magazine Pif Gadget.
+Due to his rather mixed family ancestry, Pratt had learned snippets of things such as kabbalism and much history.
+Many of his stories are placed in real historical eras and deal with real events: the 1755 war between French and British colonists in Ticonderoga, colonial wars in Africa and both world wars, for example.
+Pratt did exhaustive research for factual and visual details, and some characters are real historical figures or loosely based on them, such as Corto's main friend/enemy, Rasputin.
 Many of the minor characters cross over into other stories in a way that places all of Pratt’s stories into the same continuum.

 Pratt's main series in the second part of his career include Gli scorpioni del deserto (five stories) and Jesuit Joe.
 He also wrote stories for his friend and pupil Milo Manara for Tutto ricominciò con un'estate indiana and El Gaucho.

 Later years

 From 1970 to 1984, Pratt lived mainly in France where Corto Maltese, a psychologically very complex character resulting from the travel experiences and the endless inventive capacity of his author, became the main character of a comics series.
-Initially published from 1970 to 1973 by the magazine Pif gadget, it brought him much popular and critical success.
+Initially published from 1970 to 1973 by the magazine Pif Gadget, it brought him much popular and critical success.
 Later published in album format, this series was eventually translated into fifteen languages.
-From 1984-95, he lived in Switzerland where the international success that Corto Maltese sparked continued to grow.
-In France, most of his pre-Corto Maltese works were published in several album editions by publishers such as Casterman, Dargaud, and Humanoides Associés.
+From 1984–95 he lived in Switzerland, where the international success that Corto Maltese sparked continued to grow.
+In France, most of his pre-Corto Maltese works were published in several album editions by publishers such as Casterman, Dargaud, and Les Humanoïdes Associés.
 A wanderer by nature, Hugo Pratt continued to travel from Canada to Patagonia, from Africa to the Pacific area.
 He died of bowel cancer on 20 August 1995.

-Pratt cited authors like Robert Louis Stevenson, James Oliver Curwood, Zane Grey, Kenneth Roberts, Henry De Vere Stacpoole, Joseph Conrad, Fenimore Cooper, Herman Melville and Jack London as influences, along with cartoonists Lyman Young, Will Eisner, and especially Milton Caniff.
+Pratt cited authors such as Robert Louis Stevenson, James Oliver Curwood, Zane Grey, Kenneth Roberts, Henry De Vere Stacpoole, Joseph Conrad, Fenimore Cooper, Herman Melville and Jack London as influences, along with cartoonists Lyman Young, Will Eisner, and especially Milton Caniff.

 On Friday, 15 July 2005, at San Diego Comic-Con's 17th Annual Will Eisner Comic Industry Awards, he was one of four professionals that year inducted into the Comic Book Hall of Fame.

 One of the series created by Pratt, entitled "The Scorpions of the Desert" in English, has been continued after Pratt's death.
 In 2005 a sixth volume in this series was released, drawn by Pierre Wazeem and entitled "Le chemin de fièvre".
 A seventh album was scheduled by the French publishers Casterman for release in March 2008.
 Casterman have also on several occasions hinted at the possible future release of a further episode in the Corto Maltese saga.

 In 2015, IDW Publishing's EuroComics imprint launched the definitive English-language edition of Corto Maltese, with new translations made from Pratt's original Italian scripts.